 Disadvantages of WebSockets

 - WebSockets are more complex to use than HTTP.
-We can establish an HTTP connection with a Telnet, but can’t do the same with WebSockets.
+We can establish an HTTP connection with a Telnet, but cannot do the same with WebSockets.

 - Load balancing and proxy setup with WebSockets is not possible.